Magnetoactive phase transitional matter

 Magnetoactive phase transitional matter (MPTM) are miniature robotic machines that can change their shape by switching between liquid and solid state.

 Description

 MPTMs consist of liquid metal embedded with a neodymium magnet.
 MPTMs can be programmed to change shape when needed, by using heating and ambient cooling.
 Heat is generated from an incorporated heating element, or by use of magnetic pulses, switching the robot into liquid mode.
 Ambient temperatures provides cooling to change the robot into a solid state.
 The magnetism of the metal holds the machine together while in liquid mode.

 History

 MPTMs were first created by a collaboration of scientists from Sun Yat-sen University, Carnegie Mellon University, Chinese University of Hong Kong, and Zhejiang University.
 Their robot incorporated a heating element, and was able to melt itself to change shape.
-The first MPTM incorporated neodymium, iron, and boron microparticles in gallium and had a melting point of 29.8° Celsius.
+The first MPTM incorporated neodymium, iron, and boron microparticles in gallium and had a melting point of 29.8 °C.